barkais/moleculaR/README.md

 Make sure all log files you want to analyze are in one location.

 ```
-# Run extRactoR.auto (while in the .log files' directory)
+# Run extractoR() (while in the .log files' directory)
-extRactoR.auto()
+extractoR()
 ```
 Expect the following message, indicating everything worked fine.

 `Done!`

 **This action results in a set of .feather files, which are light weight files that hold all the information `moleuclaR` needs.
-As it is reasonable to assume that most users will prefer working on local machines, it is still recommended to avoid transferring heavy log files to a local machine, and it is best practice to install `moleculaR` on both the remote and the local, and to transfer only the resulting .feather files to the local.**
+As we assume most users will prefer working on local machines, and to avoid transferring heavy log files to a local machine, it is best practice to install `moleculaR` on both the remote and the local, and to transfer only the resulting .feather files to the local.**

 #### Step 2 - Unwrap feather files (either locally or remotely)